 We love him.
 You love him.
 Animals love him.

-Sir David Attenborough frequents our hearts as much as he has blown our minds, and so, following the release of the trailer for Planet Earth II we’ve took it upon ourselves to compile a list of lesser-known facts about our greatest living icon.
+Sir David Attenborough frequents our hearts as much as he has blown our minds, so we’ve taken it upon ourselves to compile a list of lesser-known facts about our greatest living icon.

 He has 32 degrees